RidhikGovind/SleekShoppingCart/README.md

 # SleekShoppingCart
-A simple shopping cart made with HTML,CSS and Javascript
+This simple model of a shopping cart was made with the efforts to learn more about how JavaScript ES6 works.

+### Made using:
+* HTML
+* CSS
+* Vanilla JavaScript

 [Demo](https://sleekshoppingcart.netlify.app)